Parallel-NetCDF/E3SM-IO/mpi_io_test/README.md

-## Performance Evaluation of MPI Collective Writes To A Noncontiguous Fileview
+## Performance Comparison of MPI Collective Writes Using Contiguous and Noncontiguous User Buffers

-This repository contains a program designed to evaluate the performance of MPI collective write given a fileview containing a long list of noncontiguous, small layout in the file.
+This repository contains a program designed to evaluate the performance of MPI collective write given a fileview consisting of a long list of noncontiguous, small regions in the file.
 Under the same fileview, it compares two cases.
-One uses a contiguous allocated user buffer and the other a noncontiguous buffer.
+One uses a contiguous user buffer and the other a noncontiguous buffer.

 The noncontiguous fileview is constructed based on the I/O patterns used by [E3SM](https://github.com/E3SM-Project/E3SM) climate simulation model.
-When running this program on [Cori](http://www.nersc.gov/users/computational-systems/cori) KNL nodes, we found that the collective write performs significantly poorer when using a noncontiguous user buffer than a contiguous buffer.
-Inside ROMIO, subroutine `ADIOI_Lustre_Fill_send_buffer()` is called when user buffer is noncontiguous and it makes copy of user buffer to a contiguous one before posting asynchronous send requests.
+When running this program on [Cori](http://www.nersc.gov/users/computational-systems/cori) KNL nodes, we found that the collective write performs significantly poorer when using a noncontiguous user buffer than a contiguous one.
+Preliminary time profiling shows a significant amount of time spent on subroutine `ADIOI_Lustre_Fill_send_buffer()` in ROMIO.
+This subroutine is called when user buffer is noncontiguous and it makes copy of user buffer to a contiguous one before posting asynchronous send requests.

 * Compile command:
   * Edit `Makefile` to customize the compiler, compile options, location of PnetCDF library, etc.
+  * PnetCDF library is used only to read the decomposition file.
   * Run command `make` to generate the executable program named `noncontig_buf`.

 * Example data decomposition file:
+  * Three median-scale decomposition files are included, which store the data access patterns in form of offset-length pairs.
-  * Files `48602x72_512p_D1.nc`, `48602x72_512p_D2.nc` and
+    * `48602x72_512p_D1.nc`, `48602x72_512p_D2.nc` and `48602x72_512p_D3.nc`
-    `48602x72_512p_D3.nc` are provided, which store the data access patterns in form of offset-length pairs.
-The input file name `48602x72_512p_D3.nc` explains the global array of size 48602x72 in Fortran order, decomposition among 512 processes, and type 3.
+    * The input file name `48602x72_512p_D3.nc` explains the global array of size 48602x72 (in Fortran dimension order), decomposition done among 512 processes, and pattern 3.
 The file header can be shown using command `ncdump -h`.
 ```
     % ncdump -h 48602x72_512p_D3.nc
     netcdf \48602x72_512p_D3 {